Woodland Creation (Native)

 - Access for ground preparation, fencing and planting

-The Forestry Commission Map Viewer website will show you suitability of different grant options for woodland type i.e. Native Scots Pine, Native Broadleaves, Native Upland Birch.
+The Scottish Forestry Map Viewer website will show you suitability of different grant options for woodland type i.e. Native Scots Pine, Native Broadleaves, Native Upland Birch.

 A good starting point for species choice is the Ecological Site Classification website.
 Using modelled data this will give you a list of tree species which should perform well at your chosen site.